tvharikrishna/HariKrishna__Autonomous_Vehicles/HK_AV_02__Carla_Apollo_Setup/README.md

 # Project Overview

-Apollo is owned by GuardStrikeLab.
+Apollo is owned by GuardStrikeLab (synkrotron.ai).

 # A) Official Links and Repositories